 No land within the jurisdiction of this Code shall be built upon and no structure shall be structurally altered or moved until a permit has been obtained from the Planning and Zoning Commission.

+Exemptions

-Exemption: All unoccupied structures in the Agricultural District shall be exempt from the requirements of this section.
+All unoccupied structures in the Agricultural District shall be exempt from the requirements of this section.

+All structures that do not exceed 120 square feet.

+Fences under 8.5 feet in height.

+Retaining walls under 4 feet in height measured from the bottom of the footing to the top of the wall

 Any building permit issued must be in accordance with this Code.

+Structures exceeding 120 square feet, fences 8.5 feet in height or greater, and retaining walls 4 feet or greater shall obtain a building permit.
+Retaining wall height shall be measured from the bottom of the footing to the top of the wall.

 No permit is required for maintenance of any structure which does not structurally alter the structure.

 If no construction takes place in a year from the issuance of a building permit, the permit shall expire.

+When structural work is proposed, building permits for non-residential structures in the Commercial and Industrial Districts require that a North Dakota license engineer sign and seal the plans.

 The building permit process is outlined below: